Sunday, November 14, 2010

 I was not overly impressed with the City of London but was more intrigued by the fact that there were so many Art galleries and Muziums to visit and most of my days were spent in these places either gawking at the artworks or letting my mind explore all the exhibits that were just too much to take in in one visit.

-The House of Parliarment on the river Thames was awesome and as i sat doing the sketch my mind was lost into the historical aspect of the building where so much had taken place that had shaped the Historical Landsape of the world.
+The House of Parliarment on the river Thames was awesome and as I sat doing the sketch, my mind was lost in the historical aspect of the building where so much had taken place that had shaped the Historical Landsape of the world.

-"Pardon me Mam, which station is closest to Portobello Market??"
+"Pardon me, ma'am, which station is closest to Portobello Market?"

 "Thank you, Mam."